Why should I major in English at FSU?

 An Epic Major

-Building on the legacy of Charles Chesnutt, the first great African American novelist and former FSU leader, the Department of English offers programs and curricula that explore the relationship among language, literature, history, culture and new media.
-We offer two undergraduate degrees and three graduate certificate programs, including a Bachelor of Arts in English Language and Literature, a Bachelor of Arts in English Language and Literature with a Teaching/Licensure concentration, a graduate certificate in Professional Writing, Teaching of Writing and English as a Second Language.
+Building on the legacy of Charles Chesnutt, the first great African American novelist and former FSU leader, the Department of English offers programs and curricula that explore the relationship among language, literature, history, culture, and new media.
+We offer a Bachelor of Arts in English Language and Literature, with optional concentrations in Pre-Law, Teaching Secondary English 9-12 with Licensure, Teaching English as a Second Language, and Creative & Professional Writing.
+Either way, you will learn from faculty who are distinguished scholars, experienced editors, and award-winning authors.

-Our department seeks to equip students with research, communication and critical thinking skills in preparation for diverse, innovative and global career options in fields ranging from education and law to business and the non-profit sector.
-The department incorporates high-impact practices, such as service learning, internships in marketing and publishing, and a senior culminating experience, into its curriculum in an effort to provide students with high-quality teaching as well as practical and innovative training within the discipline, ensuring that students are both engaged with the field's history and with its most cutting-edge trends, while also demonstrating the value of the humanities within the wider communities of Cumberland County, the state of North Carolina, and beyond.
+Our department seeks to equip students with research, communication, and critical thinking skills in preparation for diverse, innovative, and global career options in fields ranging from education and law to business and the non-profit sector.
+The department incorporates high-impact practices, such as service learning, internships in marketing and publishing, and a senior culminating experience, into its curriculum in an effort to provide students with high-quality teaching as well as practical and innovative training within the discipline.
+This approach helps to ensure that students are both engaged with the field's history and with its most cutting-edge trends, while also demonstrating the value of the humanities within the wider communities of Cumberland County, the state of North Carolina, and beyond.

 Through pedagogy grounded in current trends in the digital humanities and cultural studies, as well as innovative scholarship on topics ranging from political rhetoric and African-American aesthetics to medieval literature, our mission is to stress the value of the humanities and the flexibility of the English major while providing a solid liberal arts education for our students.